LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Allow FileListingForm to optionally include a read-only set of files (available for download only)
 * Change check for reinitializing FileAttachmentContainer to look only for a change in the initial file set
 * Update HeatMap to allow for choosing a displayName field and provide the full row for getCellUrl
+* export replaceParameter and replaceParameters methods from URL

 ### version 0.4.0
 *Released*: 12 December 2019